A position as a certified public accountant has long been a desirable one.

 This path is perfect for CPAs who want to be involved with all aspects of business operations, but come from a specified accounting background.

 CPAs can also handle financial planning duties for their clients.
-These can include advising clients on when the best time to sell a business is or the logistics of management or ownership changes.
+These can include advising clients on when the best time to sell a business is, creating balance sheets, or the logistics of management or ownership changes.
 CPAs are especially helpful in this process because of how they can identify business ramifications of their clients’ financial decisions.

 CPAs can also be used to provide support for legal cases.
 As specialists within the accounting field, a CPA is a reliable source of information and an unbiased perspective in a case.
 Typically, they can serve as a witness or consultant in legal cases.
 Expert analysis in terms of accounting regulations arms CPAs with a unique and valued perspective in litigation.